Introduction¶

 $ openstack server add volume --device /dev/vdb MY_VM_NAME 58230433-086f-4ff2-99ac-8c3e0f5520c2

-verifiy that the disk is correctly associated with the VM, check the
+To verify that the disk is correctly associated with the VM, check the

 content of the Status

 column with the following command.
-It the
+If the

 Status